Mbed-TLS/mbedtls/README.rst

 - ASan.
   This instruments the code with AddressSanitizer to check for memory errors.
   (This includes LeakSanitizer, with recent version of gcc and clang.)
-  (With recent version of clang, this mode also intruments the code with UndefinedSanitizer to check for undefined behaviour.)
+  (With recent version of clang, this mode also instruments the code with UndefinedSanitizer to check for undefined behaviour.)
 - ASanDbg.
   Same as ASan but slower, with debug information and better stack traces.